 What Undertones Does Stonington Gray Have?

-If you’re looking for cool gray paint colors you may have just found the right color.
-Stonington Gray (BM HC-170) is a beautiful medium gray with cool, blue undertones.
-It stays perfectly gray in most spaces unless it’s paired with a lot of white and cool (north facing) light, where it can look a little blue.
-Rarely, does a slight purple undertone become apparent.
+Stonington Gray (HC-170) has a stormy blue undertone.
+It stays perfectly gray in most spaces unless it’s paired with a lot of white and cool (north facing or east facing) light, where it can look a little blue.
+Rarely, you may also see a flash of a purple undertone.

-In my home, my living room and most of the bedrooms upstairs are painted with Stonington Gray.
-It looks lovely paired with a crisp white trim color but does equally well with stained trim, too.
+In my home, I also originally had my living room painted with Stonington Gray.
+It looked lovely paired with a crisp white trim color (we used BM Decorator’s White) but does equally well with stained trim, too.

 What is the LRV of Stonington Gray?